 Prorating Per Days in the Month

-Landlords may choose to prorate rent based on the exact number of days in the the month.
-This method takes into account the varying lengths of the different months.
-As an example, say a rental term officially begins on January 10 and the monthly rent is $1,200.
-Divide the monthly rent by the number of days in the month -- 31 -- to get the "per diem," or daily rental rate.
-Multiply per diem by the number of days in the month the tenant has possession -- January 10 through January 31 -- or 21 days.
+Most times, you'll be prorating rent to make sure the tenant is paying for the exact number of days in the month he has access to the property.
+To do this, you'll have to prorate monthly, taking into account the varying lengths of the different months.
+Suppose, for example, a rental term officially begins on January 10 and the monthly rent is $1,200.
+Divide the monthly rent by the number of days in the month — 31 — to get the "per diem, or daily rental rate.
+Multiply per diem by the number of days in the month the tenant has possession, which here is January 10 through January 31 or 21 days.
 The formula, ( $1,200 / 31 ) * 21, results in a prorated rent amount of $812.90.

 Prorating Based on Days in a Year

-Calculating rent based on 365 days in a year is the most accurate method for determining prorated rent on one-year leases, according to Landlordology, a resource website for landlords.
-It consists of multiplying the monthly rent amount by 12 -- the number of months in a year -- and dividing by 365.
-The resulting figure multiplied by the number of days the tenant has possession equals the prorated rent amount.
-For example, the formula for a $1,200 rent and a January 10 move-in is ( ( $1,200 12 ) / 365 ) 21, and the prorated rent is $828.49.
+Where you have a one-year lease, calculating rent based on 365 days in a year gives the most accurate result.
+It's the same calculation as a monthly prorate only now you multiply the monthly rent amount by 12 — the number of months in a year — and divide by 365.
+Multiply the resulting figure by the number of days the tenant has possession, and you get the prorated rent amount.
+For example, the formula for a $1,200 rent and a January 10 move-in is ( ( $1,200 * 12 ) / 365 ) * 21, and the prorated rent is $828.49.

 Using 30 Days as Basis

-Landlords may opt for the 30-days rule-of-thumb, rather than using the precise number of days in a given month or the 365 days of a year.
-Although February has 28 days -- 29 on leap years -- and most months have 31 days, you can use 30 days to calculate prorated rent for any month.
+Another option is to opt for the 30-days rule-of-thumb, rather than using the precise number of days in a given month or the 365 days of a year.
+Although February has 28 days — 29 on leap years — and most months have 31 days, you can use 30 days to calculate prorated rent for any month.
 To calculate the rent due for a partial month, simply divide the rent amount by 30, then multiply by the number of days of days the tenant has possession of the rental.
 A January 10 move-in date for a $1,200 rental would then result in a prorated rent amount of $840.